MahithaDodda921/RAGchatbot/README.md

 # RAG Chatbot

-This repository contains a Retrieval-Augmented Generation (RAG) chatbot that leverages large language models and a retrieval mechanism to generate more contextually relevant responses.
+This repository contains a Retrieval-Augmented Generation (RAG) News chatbot that leverages large language models and a retrieval mechanism to generate more contextually relevant responses.

 ## Features
 - Uses a vector database to store and retrieve relevant context.